sugenemulpuri/site/README.md

 ## Getting Started

-The website can be accessed with the url
+The website can be accessed at this link: https://sugenemulpuri.github.io/site/ A live demo of the website can also be found here: https://www.youtube.com/watch?v=ORtrYGqsd6o

 ## Dependencies